squidcloudio/squid-samples/todo-angular/frontend/README.md

 #### Default collection.

-Default todos are a todos that are already created and contain items according to expiration date:
+Default todos are pre-existing collections of items that are created with expiration dates.
+These todos include items such as 'Today', 'Tomorrow', and 'Someday', and the items within each todo are organized based on their expiration date:

 **Today todo:** contains items that going to be expired today.